 Safety is All Hands on Deck

-Our number one priority is safety, and our tools also show us if squally weather is sure to touch down in a specific port of call you’re scheduled to visit.
-“It’s rare that we have a serious itinerary adjustment, and that typically occurs after a storm has come through, infrastructure has been affected and there’s literally nowhere the ship can go,” James explains.
+The number one priority is safety, and our tools also show us if squally weather is sure to touch down at a destination you’re scheduled to visit.
+“It’s rare that we have a serious itinerary adjustment; that typically occurs after a storm has come through, the infrastructure has been affected and there’s literally nowhere there the ship can go,” James explains.
 “That’s an extreme case.
 At times, we’ll also consider switching ports if the weather is stormy.
 First and foremost, our goal is to get you to the places on your itinerary, and we can almost always do that by traveling around less-than-ideal weather.”

-James and our captains make it a point to keep guests in the loop, so they know exactly what to expect when it comes to hurricanes and possible rerouting.
+James and the captains make it a point to keep everyone on board in the loop, so they know exactly what to expect when it comes to hurricanes and possible rerouting.
 “The captain will frequently make weather announcements, and I record daily forecast videos that play in every stateroom,” he says.
 “I also rely on social media to disseminate information—it’s one of the fastest ways to connect with our guests.
 If you follow me on Twitter, you’ll get the latest and greatest weather updates.”

 When asked if seas are rougher during hurricane season, James notes that there’s no need to worry: “That’s actually a myth.
 In fact, the high-pressure, humid temperatures associated with hurricane season settle the seas.
-The Atlantic Ocean, Caribbean Sea and Gulf of Mexico are all much calmer in the summer than they are in the winter.
-So now is actually the ideal time to book that Labor Day Weekend cruise!
+The Atlantic Ocean, the Caribbean Sea and the Gulf of Mexico are all much calmer in the summer than they are in the winter.
+So, it’s actually the ideal time to book a cruise!